To Lady Fischer, Berlin

 I thought of her suggestion and wondered what I had seen.
 Was it feasible that I was suffering from some hallucinatory consequence, due to the winter or draining weariness of the castle?
 Was it possible that I had been sleep walking all this time, and my mind wanted to believe this was an actual occurrence?
 I had remained silent and returned to my room, where I started to seriously question my sanity.

 A few days had passed, and every night the invariable occurrence of the sound of the piano being played in the hall below was too maddening.
 This time I did not rise to investigate.
-Instead, I attempted to convince myself that the sound and mysterious figure was not real at all.
+Instead, I had attempted to convince myself that the sound and mysterious figure were not real at all.

 For the remainder of that week, I began to study the mystery that had bound this inexplicable daemon with the castle.
 Was this the evolution of a surreal actuality-or was this a figment of my imagination conjured incoherently?
 Had I succumbed to the lore of the castle and that of the German myths?
 I started to become obsessed, with the bust of the mare in the hall.
 I had taken medication given by the doctor, who had examined my state of anxiety one day-but that could not efface the traumatic memory of the mare.